openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 Perhaps that Item is already displayed as part of another Item's custom list widget or it presents information or a control that the human users do not need.
 Instead of setting the visibility property, simply exclude the Item from the model by removing the Item's semantic tag.
 If the Item isn't used anywhere else, consider removing the Item entirely.
-Do not keep Items around just becuase you can.
+Do not keep Items around just because you can.

 ### Conditional Visibility